tma1863/HCMUS_Student_Academic_Dashboard/README.md

-# HCMUS Student Academic Performance Monitoring Dashboard
+# HCMUS Student Academic Performance Dashboard

 This project is a self-hosted dashboard developed to visualize and analyze the academic results and output quality of students, specifically targeting the management needs of the Faculty of Mathematics and Computer Science at the University of Science (HCMUS).